JoanetLind/JoanetLind.github.io/README.md

-- look at images theyre not linked yet
+- look at images, theyre not linked yet
 - dashboard page
 - faq page
 - blog page
-- navigation bar (sticy?)
+- navigation bar (sticky?)
 - picture on phone on how to do boxes for dashboard page!
+- make links a different colour when hovering over them

 always add commit and push t0 github